godot-escoria/escoria-demo-game/doc/esc_reference.md

 - `camera_set_target speed object [object2 object3 ...]`
   Configures the camera to follow 1 or more objects, using "speed" as speed limit.
 This is the default behavior (default follow object is "player").
 If there's more than 1 object, the camera follows the average position of all the objects specified.

+-`camera_set_zoom magnitude [time]`
+  Zooms the camera in/out to the desired magnitude.
+Values larger than 1 zooms the camera out, and smaller values zooms in, relative to the default value of 1.
+An optional time in seconds controls how long it takes for the camera to zoom into position.

+-`camera_set_zoom_height pixels [time]`
+  Similar to the command above, but uses pixel height instead of magnitude to zoom.

 - `queue_resource path front_of_queue`
   Queues the load of a resource in a background thread.
 The path must be a full path inside your game, for example "res://scenes/next_scene.tscn".
 The "front_of_queue" parameter is optional (default value false), to put the resource in the front of the queue.
 Queued resources are cleared when a change scene happens (but after the scene is loaded, meaning you can queue resources that belong to the next scene).